seveneightn9ne/annotation-utilities/README.md

 ## review_checker.py
 Checks that any reviews, marked by `#` in a column to the right of the original annotation, are properly formatted.
+Checks that resolutions, if they exist, are properly formatted and refer correctly to the review.

 ### Usage
 ```
 $ python review_checker.py my_file.review [upto=...]